Nextdoor/kingpin/README.md

     ...
     2014-09-01 21:18:14,533 INFO      [stage 3 (DRY Mode)] Finished, success?
 True 2014-09-01 21:18:14,533 INFO      [main stage (DRY Mode)] Finished, success?
 True

+Kingpin always executes a dry run before executing.
+Each actor specifies their own definition of a dry run.
+Actors are designed to do as much checking in the dry run as possible to assure that everything will work during real execution.

+It's possible, with extreme discouragement to skip the default dry run by setting `SKIP_DRY` environment variable.

 ### Credentials